freekdh/tree_ising_spin_model/README.md

 # Installation
 I'm using python version 3.9.7

+First install the requirements:
+`pip install -r requirements.txt`

-First install the package by:
+Second install the package by:
 `pip install -e .`

+If you are successful you should be able to run `pytest` in the root directory and all tests should pass:)

 # Tests
 I'm using `pytest` for the testenvironment.